alronz/b2c-database-selection/Redis/Basic Features/commands.md

 2) "four"
 ````

-RENAME is used to rename the key.
-RENAMENX is used to rename key only if the new key name doesn't exists.
+"RENAME" is used to rename the key.
+"RENAMENX" is another command used to rename key only if the new key name doesn't exists.
+Both commands are mainly used for security purposes to hide the commands in case of an unauthorised access.

 ````